Eating Disorder Relapse is Common

 - Rapid weight loss upon discharge

-It is imperative to help patients maintain the gains made in treatment, reinforcing the critical importance of family involvement.
+It is important to help your loved one maintain the gains made in treatment.
+This points to the critical importance of caregiver involvement.
 Emotion-Focused Family Therapy (EFFT) empowers caregivers to better support their loved ones through continued involvement, education and support.
-The modality also helps families develop strategies for protecting progress after treatment, such as staying attuned to the following warning signs of relapse:
+EFFT also helps families develop strategies for protecting progress after treatment, such as staying attuned to the following warning signs of relapse.

 - Skipping meals or snacks or reducing the size of meals or snacks

-- Eliminating individual food items or groups of foods
+- Cutting individual food items or groups of foods

 - Demonstrating less openness to discussing recovery efforts